pyladies-bcn/jupyter_pandas_plotly/README.md

 # Activate the virtualenv
 source <my-virtualenv-name>/bin/activate

-# Install Jupyter, Pandas and Plotly
+# Install Jupyter, Pandas, Plotly and Matplotlib
 pip3 install jupyter pandas plotly matplotlib

 # Start the notebook server (from withing the folder with the virtualenv folder)